PhoenixPan/FrontEndDevelopment/javascript_basic.md

 # JavaScript

-## Basic
-1. JavaScript uses Unicode
-2. Load js at the end of the body to make sure its success.
-You can also use jQuery.

 ## Convention
 1. Unlike HTML and CSS, we encourage space around operations(= + - * / );
-2. Declare all variables at the beginning of a script;

-## Best practice
-1. Avoid global variable and always declare local variable, otherwise it will become global variables;
+2. Avoid global variable and always declare local variable, otherwise it will become global variables;
-2. Declare and initialize all variable on the top, including loop index;
+3. Declare all global variables at the beginning of a script, including loop index;
-3.
+4.

 ## The order of importing scripts matter!
+Load js at the end of the body to make sure its success.
+You can also use jQuery.
 If "client" uses functions from "mqttws31", import it later.
 Otherwise an "class not defined" error will raise.
 ```
 <script type="text/javascript" src="mqttws31.js"></script>
 <script type="text/javascript" language="javascript" src="client.js"></script>
 ```

 ## How to implement
-1. JavaScript, both internal and external ones, can be placed within <**head**> or <**body**> or both of them;
+1. JavaScript, both internal and external ones, can be placed within `<head>` or `<body>` or both of them;
-2. Use external .js file <**script src="myScript.js"**><**/script**>
+2. Use external .js file `<script src="myScript.js"></script>`
-2. <**script type="text/javascript"**> is no longer required, as JS is the default scripting language in HTML;
+2. `<script type="text/javascript">` is no longer required, as .js is the default scripting language in HTML;
 3. Advantage of separate file: clean and easy to maintain, cached JavaScript files can speed up page loads.

 ## Output